hmlongco/Factory/README.md

     }
 }
 ```
-Keep in mind that if you assign to an `ObservedObject` your Factory is responsible for managing the object's lifecycle (see the section on Scopes below).
+Keep in mind that if you assign to an `ObservedObject` your Factory is responsible for managing the object's lifecycle (see the section on Scopes above).

 Unlike Resolver, Factory doesn't have an @InjectedObject property wrapper.
 There are [a few reasons for this](https://github.com/hmlongco/Factory/issues/15), but for now doing your own assignment to `StateObject` or `ObservedObject` is the preferred approach.